liferay/liferay-docs/discover/portal/articles/02-web-experience-management/02-creating-web-content/01-publishing-basic-web-content.markdown

 3. Check the box labeled *Article view permissions check enabled*.

-4. Click Save.
+4. Click *Save*.

-Once it is activated, any permissions you set in the article's configuration will be checked before displaying the article.
+Once it is activated, any permissions you set in the article's configuration are checked before displaying the article.

 +$$$

-**Version Note:** Configuration of this property is only available with Fix Pack de-13 installed.
-If you do not have the latest fix packs installed, set the `journal.article.view.permission.check.enabled=` to `true` in your `portal-ext.properties` file, and restart Liferay to activate the permission check.
+**Version Note:** This property is only available with Fix Pack de-13 installed.
+If you do not have the latest fix packs installed, set the `journal.article.view.permission.check.enabled=` to `true` in your `portal-ext.properties` file and restart Liferay to activate the permission check.

 $$$